 During the first semester of study the student will identify the theoretical foundation for the project, explore data search techniques and evaluate technological tools that may assist with organization and interpretation of data.

-The second semester of study will prepare the student to evaluate evidence for the scholarly project, start the literature review process and start to develop their project proposal.
+Farther along in the program of study, the student will evaluate evidence for the scholarly project, start the literature review process and start to develop their project proposal.
 The Applied Statistics course will provide the foundational information to assist the student in research methods, data analysis techniques and identify possible statistical tests that can be used for the project.
 These courses are followed by three separate clinical experiential courses that will guide the student in development, implementation and evaluation of his/her project.

-The final scholarly project will be presented in a professional format (podium presentation or poster presentation), and from the project will be derived a manuscript submitted to a professional journal for publication.
-The DNP Project Team Leader may be listed as a co-author of the manuscript.
+The final scholarly project will be presented in a professional format (podium presentation or poster presentation), and from the project will be derived a manuscript submitted to a professional journal for consideration of publication.
+The DNP Faculty Advisor/Project Team Leader may be listed as a co-author of the manuscript.
 Actual publication is not a requirement for successful completion of the program or graduation but is highly recommended and supported for professional development.